torpman/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13 is about being unique
 task 14 is aboout ultimate search
-Task 15 is all above counting words in a file
+Task 15 is all above counting words in a file task 16 is all about the next lines
+Task 17 is about hing wordsm